NuggMD

 • Keep the milk between 210°F and 220°F (100°C-105°C).
 It should stay simmering throughout the entire process.

-• After simmering for 45 minutes, turn off the heat and allow to cool until it’s comfortable to handle.
+• After simmering for 45 minutes, turn off the heat and allow it to cool until it’s comfortable to handle.

 Step Three: Strain